Non-Cross Diffusion for Semantic Consistency: Experiment

-As depicted in Fig.~\ref{toy_example}, the inference flow of the baseline model changes direction at the cross point of the two flows.
-This redirection results from an incorrect loss function, as illustrated in Eq.~\ref{wrong_target}, leading to the generation of OOD samples.
-Our method, by using the estimated result to introduce an additional dimension, avoids the crossing of training and inference flows.
-This ensures a consistent direction in the inference flow and effectively prevents the generation of OOD samples.
+\textbf{Results.} As shown in Fig.~\ref{toy_example}, the baseline model's inference flow alters direction at the intersection of two flows due to an erroneous loss function (Eq.~\ref{wrong_target}), generating OOD samples.
+For toy examples, by adding an extra dimension using the estimated result, our method prevents training and inference flow intersection, maintaining consistent inference flow direction and effectively inhibiting OOD sample generation.

-\textbf{Implementation Details.} We train our models of $32\times32$ images on \cifar~\cite{cifar10}.
-We evaluate the fidelity of generated samples using IS~\cite{IS} and FID~\cite{FID} and the consistency of inference flow using $\ifc$.
-For model on \cifar, we refer to the setting of iDDPM~\cite{iDDPM} except that we use $L_{simple}$ only and we set the training step to 250k.
-For baseline model, we train iDDPM\cite{iDDPM} from scratch following the original setting except that we set the training step the same as ours, \ie 250k.